joshop/mit-maker-portfolio/maker.md

 The 8-bit register (labeled as "Flip flops") can be accessed by writes to the upper half of memory (addresses `$8000-$FFFF`, where the EEPROM is accessed through reads), and in this case holds the value `$55` that was written through code.

-Real computation is possible with this design, too.
-I wrote a program that checks if numbers are prime:
+In order to demonstrate that this simple design could perform computation, I wrote a proof-of-concept program that checks if numbers are prime:
 ```
 .segment "ZEROPAGE"
 ; zp variables here